Drache93/ghost-drive/README.md

 This is an early experiment.
 Known limitations:

 - No encryption/whitelisting of peers yet (anyone with your key can browse)
-- No hyperdrive or git remote drive support yet - Already supported by distributed-drive
 - File type detection is extension-based
 - No file upload/write support